yvanliang/cosmos-transfer1/examples/training_cosmos_transfer_7b.md

 Since the `experiment` is uniquely associated with its checkpoint directory, rerunning the same training command after an unexpected interruption will automatically resume from the latest saved checkpoint.

 ### 7. Inference Using Trained Models
-- Convert the TP checkpoints to FSDP checkpoint using [this script](scripts/convert_ckpt_tp_to_fsdp.py).
+- Convert the TP checkpoints to FSDP checkpoint using [this script](../scripts/convert_ckpt_tp_to_fsdp.py).
+See the docstring in the script for details.
 Note: this script requires TP_SIZE gpus available.
 - Run inference steps as in the [inference README](./inference_cosmos_transfer1_7b.md).

 ## FAQ